 - On sales enablement?

-- Or do we spend less in the event of an extended pandemic recovery period?
+- Or do we spend less in the event of a recession?

 It may be true that “because everyone else is doing it” isn’t a compelling reason to do most things.
-But taking a look at what B2B leaders are spending their budget on (and what market analysts project that spend will look like in the coming years) would behoove any organization that hopes to become more agile, streamlined, and resilient.
+But it is important to take a look at what B2B leaders are spending their budget on (and what market analysts project that spend will look like in the coming years).
+Particularly for e-commerce companies hoping to become more agile, streamlined and resilient in the coming years.

-For many of them, B2B e-commerce with ERP integration is their best-kept secret, and the key to running a scalable and future-ready business.
+We gathered insights and research from notable analysts across the web (like Forrester) and found that B2B e-commerce with ERP integration is the best-kept secret and the key to running a scalable and future-ready e-business.
 Here’s why:

 1. Unified, integrated approaches to e-commerce have been profitable and key to business enablement for years